turingschool/curriculum/source/topics/performance/small_background_jobs.markdown

 UserGenerator.perform_async(100)
 ```

-The perform_async method is the method that loads up the worker queue.
-It then calls the instance method perform inside the UserGenerator class.
+`.perform_async` adds a job to the appropriate sidekiq queue.
+When a sidekiq worker "pops" the job off the queue in order to do the required work, it will call the `#perform` perform inside the UserGenerator class.

 ### Starting the Worker